-"All we have to decide is what to do with the time that is given to us" - Gandalf the Grey, from J.R.R.
-Tolkien's fantasy book series "The Lord of the Rings".
+"All we have to decide is what to do with the time that is given to us," - Spoken by Gandalf the Grey in J.R.R.
+Tolkien's fantasy book series The Lord of the Rings.

 "Sometimes you make the right decision, sometimes you make the decision right." - Phil McGraw